MogliRohitkumar/Asic_Design/README.md

 $$

 #### Pre-Placed Cells
 Pre-placed cells are essential functional blocks like memory units, custom processors, and analog circuits, which are manually positioned in fixed locations during the floorplanning stage.
-These blocks are **critical to the chip's operation** and cannot be moved during the placement and routing phases to ensure their functionality remains intact.
+These blocks are critical to the chip's operation and cannot be moved during the placement and routing phases to ensure their functionality remains intact.

 #### Decoupling Capacitors
-- Purpose: These capacitors are placed near logic circuits to **smooth out power supply fluctuations** during high-speed switching.
+- Purpose: These capacitors are placed near logic circuits to smooth out power supply fluctuations during high-speed switching.
 - Benefits:
   - Minimize voltage fluctuations
   - Reduce electromagnetic interference (EMI)
   - Ensure reliable power delivery, especially to sensitive circuits

 #### Power Planning
-In a well-designed IC, power planning ensures that **VDD and VSS** are distributed evenly across the chip using a **power mesh**.
-The goal is to provide a stable power supply, minimize **voltage drops**, and optimize the overall **power efficiency** of the design.
+In a well-designed IC, power planning ensures that **VDD and VSS** are distributed evenly across the chip using a power mesh.
+The goal is to provide a stable power supply, minimize voltage drops, and optimize the overall power efficiency of the design.
 More power and ground points help reduce the likelihood of instability.

 #### Pin Placement
-The placement of **I/O pins** is crucial for the chip’s overall performance.
+The placement of I/O pins is crucial for the chip’s overall performance.
 A careful pin distribution minimizes signal integrity issues and heat buildup, which contributes to the chip’s stability and manufacturability.

 ---